 This umbrella project has the broad goal of collecting and analyzing of American child-directed texts.
 Stage one of this project involves the collection and aggregation of child-directed texts in the form of a text corpus.
 The long-term goal is to analyze this text corpus for interesting aspects of semantics, phonology, and orthographic properties that could inform our understand of the early childhood literacy environment.
+One arm of this work is looking at the genderedness of the language contained in these books, a collaboration with Molly Lewis and Gary Lupyan.
 In order to develop a high-quality corpus for such research, we will rely on a number of resources to validate the quality of the texts chosen for the corpus.

 Communication for this project is held on a Slack team separate from the main LCNL Slack team.
 The URL for that team is email@example.com.
 If you need access to the team contact Matt and he can add you.
 The major channel of communication for this project on that team is #child_text_semantics, but others will be relevant as well, no doubt.

 - Mark Seidenberg, PI (Slack: Mark S; seidenberg@wisc,edu)

 - Matt Cooper Borkenhagen, graduate student (Slack: mcooperborkenhagen; firstname.lastname@example.org)